514: No Such Thing As A Computer Tower

 And then Gandhi hated it, didn't he?
 Gandhi.
 Did he?
 Yeah.

-What?
-The iodization of salt.
+What the iodization of salt?
 Yeah, he did lots of good stuff, of course, Gandhi.
+But

 we have to say, for balance.

-did he walk to the sea protesting about the salt he did the long walk yeah to try and get proper just salt salt from the sea no i think it was he was rating awareness obviously i mean obviously like the tax thing was real but the iodized thing was kind of just a side hustle that he thought was colonial I see.
+I think it was rating awareness, obviously.
+I mean obviously like the tax thing was real, but the iodize thing was kind of just a side hustle that he thought was colonial.

 A rare misfire from Gandhi there.
 I'm not trying to cancel Gandhi like you're trying to cancel Mark Twain, just to say.